Justice-Reaper/Justice-Reaper/README.md

 # Welcome to My GitHub! 👋

 Hey there!
 I'm Sergio, a 23-year-old cybersecurity enthusiast.
-I've always been passionate about technology, although I only decided to make it my career three years ago.
-I started by earning an associate degree in Multiplatform Application Development (DAM), where I developed desktop applications using Java and mobile apps with Kotlin
+I’ve always been passionate about technology, so much so that three years ago I decided to make it my career.
+I started by earning an associate’s degree in Multiplatform Application Development (MAD), where I developed multiple desktop applications using Java and mobile apps with Kotlin

-Later, I specialized in pentesting because I find it the most exciting area of cybersecurity.
-I run a personal blog where I publish write-ups and technical articles about PortSwigger labs and HackTheBox machines.
-To date, I've published over 230 articles while maintaining a regular posting schedule as I prepare for my OSCP and BSCP certification
+After that, I specialized in pentesting as I found it the most fulfilling area of cybersecurity.
+Moreover, I also run a personal blog where I publish write-ups and technical articles about PortSwigger labs and HackTheBox machines.
+So far, I have published over 230 articles while maintaining a regular posting schedule.
+I am doing this while preparing for my OSCP and BSCP certifications

 Throughout my journey in this field, I’ve encountered tasks that I found tedious or repetitive.
 To solve this, I've developed some tools using Bash and Python to automate these processes, allowing me to focus on what truly matters

-When it comes to languages, I see English as essential in this field.
-That’s why I earned my Cambridge B1 certificate last year, and I’m now working toward my B2
+When it comes to languages, I regard English as essential in this field.
+That’s why I earned my Cambridge B1 certificate last year, and I’m now working toward my B2 exam

 ## About Me 🚀
 - 🔭 Currently sharpening my pentesting skills
-- 💪 Free time = hitting the gym and gaming
+- 💪 I spend my free time at the gym and playing video games
 - 💼 Open to job opportunities
 - 📫 Find my resume, blog, and socials on [Linktree](https://linktr.ee/Justice_Reaper)
 - ⚡ I love learning and always seek new challenges